-The first thing I noticed was that the narrator, Mr. Simms, isn’t back for the third installment.
-Instead, we have William (Tony Todd, Immortal, West of Hell) in a graveyard with a little girl named Brooklyn (Sage Arrindell) and we can tell he’s up to no good.
+The first thing I noticed was that the narrator, Mr. Simms, isn’t back for the third instalment.
+Instead, we have William (Tony Todd, Immortal, West of Hell) in a graveyard with a little girl named Brooklyn (Sage Arrindell, Cat Pack: A PAW Patrol Exclusive Event, Star Trek: Strange New Worlds) and we can tell he’s up to no good.
 In a twist from what I expected, it’s the little girl who tells the four stories that make up the film.

 A fairly standard tale of ghostly revenge, Ruby Gates suffers from some bad CGI and worse plotting.
 Does anybody think David would go back to the building after the haunting starts?
 The segment does however have the best use of a basketball as a murder weapon since Deadly Friend.

 “The Bunker” is the home to Denton Wilbury (Cooper Huckabee, The Pom Pom Girls, The Funhouse).
 Denton is a racist, far right-wing prepper, complete with a confederate flag patch on his jacket.
 He spends his time taunting the folk on the other side of his property line and ranting into a CB radio.
 It all builds to a surprise ending.

 A subpar attempt at a Twilight Zone type story, The Bunker is the film’s low point.
 Cutting it out and using the cost of shooting it to improve the rest of Tales From the Hood 3’s segments would have been a better use of the money.